Article

 What makes a company attractive to trade buyers?

 Ultimately, trade buyers or equity-backed companies are looking to expand their market share and gain a competitive advantage.
-Strong business performance, an established market share, with strong brand and reputation are the types of attributes and characteristics potential buyers are hunting for.
+Strong business performance, an established market share, with strong brand and reputation are the types of attributes and characteristics potential buyers are looking for.

 Preparing a well-scripted selling memorandum is an important way to spread the word about your business and advertise its unique selling points to a prospective buyer.